-A-Retaining Ring B-Final Fuel Filter C-Drain Plug
+A-Retaining Ring B-Final Fuel Filter Element C-Drain Plug D-Bleed Plug

-D-Bleed Plug E-Water Separator Bowl F-Primary Fuel Filter
+E-Water Separator Bowl

+F-Primary Fuel Filter Element

-- Install retaining ring onto mounting base making certain dust seal is in place on filter base.
+- 9. Align keys on filter element with slots in filter base. - 10.
+Install retaining ring onto mounting base making certain dust seal is in place on filter base.
 Hand tighten ring counterclockwise (about 1/3 turn) until it "snaps" into the detent.
-DO NOT overtighten retaining ring. - NOTE: The proper installation is indicated when a "click" is heard and a release of the retaining ring is felt.
+DO NOT overtighten retaining ring.

+NOTE: The proper installation is indicated when a "click" is heard and a release of the retaining ring is felt.